azizjrad/journal2/README.md

 ### 🎯 **Dashboard Overview**

-The Akhbarna admin dashboard is a powerful, feature-rich control center designed for efficient news platform management.
+The Maghreb Orbit admin dashboard is a powerful, feature-rich control center designed for efficient news platform management.
 Built with modern web technologies and enterprise-grade security, it provides administrators and writers with all the tools needed to manage content, users, subscriptions, and analytics.

 **Access:** `/admin` (requires admin authentication)